terrycain/kubectl-pdebug/README.md

 This is a near clone of `kubectl debug` focusing on running ephemeral containers alongside pods whilst allowing you to specify additional capabilities or to run as privileged.

-Main reasoning for this was to run strace with the `SYS_PTRACE` capability
+Main reasoning for this was to run strace with the `SYS_PTRACE` capability.
+This should really be part of `kubectl debug` but adding to that would take longer than making a plugin.

 ## Example